 The following are basic criteria for the evaluation of an application:

 Taken within 5 years with a verbal score above the median and a quantitative score ranked in the top twenty five percent for financial support.
-Please note that in August 2011, there were substantial changes in the GRE general test.
-GRE scores from the old exam format (but no older than 5 years) will still be accepted.
 For more information, go to the official GRE website at www.ets.org/gre.

 If you are not a native speaker of English, you may be required to submit evidence of your proficiency in the English language.
 You may use the results (no more than two years old) from one of the following standardized tests to satisfy this requirement:

-- Receiving a score of 79 (Internet-based test – iBT) or 550 (Paper-based test – PBT) or higher on the TOEFL test.
+- Receiving minimum scores of 79 (Internet-based test – iBT) or 550 (Old Paper-based test – PBT) or 22/30 on each of the Listening, Reading and Writing sections (“New” Paper-based test-PBT) or higher on the TOEFL test.